flare-foundation/attestation-client/docs/end-users/state-connector-usage.md

 First you need to form the attestation request with all the fields except the `messageIntegrityCode`, which can be set to an empty string.
 The object should match the fields of the relevant [attestation request type](../../src/verification/generated/attestation-request-types.ts).
 Then there are two options:

-- Form the object for the [expected attestation response](../../src/verification/generated/attestation-hash-types.ts), using the relevant hashing function from the[hashing library](../../src/verification/generated/attestation-hash-utils.ts) and the `Flare` salt.
+- Form the object for the [expected attestation response](../../src/verification/generated/attestation-hash-types.ts), using the relevant hashing function from the [hashing library](../../src/verification/generated/attestation-hash-utils.ts) and the `Flare` salt.
 - Use one of the verifier server REST API methods provided by any attestation provider (`/verifier/<chain>/integrity` or `/verifier/<chain>/prepareAttestation`).
 Verifier server REST APIs usually require an API key.

 ## How to submit an attestation request?